MadD0c/Ananke/README.md

 ```
 git clone https://github.com/MadD0c/Ananke.git
 ```
 Add below to your `printer.cfg` file.
+All options available can be found in `system/settings.cfg`
 ```
 [gcode_macro _optionscfg]
 # Place all your customized options here.
 This will prevent them resetting on updates as well make backing up easier.